bmillare/dj.peg/README.md

-# dj.peg
+# dj-peg 0.1.0

-A simple parsing expression grammar (PEG) defined parser generator
+A Ring inspired (aka functional and composable) parsing expression grammar (PEG) library.

-The source is written psuedo literate programming style, so just read that to learn more.
+A while back I wrote a PEG generator.
+Since it was buggy, I've completely rewritten it and also tried to write it psuedo literate programming (LP) style, in that I try to make it more of a story.
+I don't rely on any LP tools, its just heavily commented and should flow linearly.
+So if you never knew about PEGs before and want to dive into it, this would be a good opportunity to check it out.

+A quick example:

+(require [dj.peg :as peg])

+(let [num (peg/alter-result (peg/token #"\d+") #(Integer/parseInt %))
+      whitespace (peg/token #"\s+")
+      triplet (peg/seq num whitespace num whitespace num)] (peg/parse triplet "3 44 2theremaininginput"))

+;;user=> [[3 " " 44 " " 2] "theremaininginput"]

 # Author